alexwkleung/block-url-extension/README.md

 # Block URL Extension

 A Chrome extension that blocks URLs of your choice.
+Supports various URL patterns.

 Those who want to simply block URLs at a browser level (i.e., personal reason, work distraction, etc) will appreciate this extension to help with their daily browsing.